lucasadrianof/nextjs-middleware-bug/README.md

 # Next.js Middleware Body Race Condition Bug

-This project demonstrates a race condition bug in Next.js (14, 15 and 16) when using middleware (proxy) that reads the request body along with server actions that expect to receive large payloads.
+This project demonstrates a race condition bug in Next.js (verified on 15 and 16) when using middleware (proxy) that reads the request body along with server actions that expect to receive large payloads.

 ## The Bug